-A notice under Electricity Act, 2003/ Indian Telegraph Act, 1885 is served to the landowners informing that the proposed transmission line is being routed through the property of the individual concerned.
-The notice shall contain the particulars of the land, ownership details and the details of the trees/crops/land inevitability likely to be damaged during the course of the construction of the proposed transmission line and acknowledgement received from land owners.
-A copy of said notice is further issued to the Revenue Officer/SDM, who has been authorized by the Government of Nagaland for the purpose of assessment/valuation and disbursement of compensation to the affected parties.
+A notice under Indian Telegraph Act/Electricity Act, 2003 is served to the landowners informing that the proposed transmission line is being routed through the property of the individual concerned.
+The notice shall contain the particulars of the land, ownership details and the details of the trees/crops inevitability likely to be damaged during the course of the construction of the proposed transmission line and acknowledgement received from land owner.
+A copy of said notice is further issued to the Revenue Officer, who has been authorized by the Nagaland Govt. for the purpose of assessment/valuation and disbursement of compensation to the affected parties.

-The revenue officer shall further issue a notice of intimation to the concerned land owner and inspect the site to verify the documents related to the proof of ownership and a detailed Mouja list is prepared for the identified trees/ crops/ land for tower footing inevitability damaged during the course of the construction.
+The revenue officer shall further issue a notice of intimation to the concerned landowner and inspect the site to verify the documents related to the proof of ownership and a detailed Mouja list is prepared for the identified trees and crops inevitability damaged during the course of the construction.
 For assessing the true value of timber yielding trees help of forest officials is taken and for fruit bearing trees help of Horticulture department is taken.

-The Mouja list shall contain the land owner details including extent land area utilization for tower footing, type of tree/crop, its present age, variety, yielding pattern etc. and the same is prepared at site in the presence of the land owner.
-These Mouja lists are further compiled and a random verification is conducted by the concerned DC or his authorized representative in order to ascertain the assessment carried out by the revenue office is genuine and correct.
-After this process the District Collector/ a tree cutting permit to DPN to enable removal / damage to the standing tree/crop identified in the line corridor.
-Similarly on the basis of enqiry reort received from concerned Tehsildar, SDM issue land valuation certificate to DPN for payment of compensation to land owner.
+The Mouja list shall contain the land owner details type of tree/crop, its present age, variety, yielding pattern etc. and the same is prepared at site in the presence of the land owner.
+These Mouja lists are further compiled and a random verification is conducted by the concerned District Collector or his authorized representative in order to ascertain the assessment carried out by the revenue office is genuine and correct.
+After this process the District collector issues a tree cutting permit to DPN to enable removal / damage to the standing tree/crop identified in the line corridor.

 Once the tree/crop is removed / damaged, DPN shall issue a tree cutting/crop damaged notice to the land owner with a copy to the Revenue Officer to process the compensation payment.
-Based on the above the compensation payment is generated.
+Based on the above the compensation payment is generated by means of a computerized programme developed by the National Informatics Center exclusively for this purpose.
 The detailed Valuation statement thus generated using this programme is verified at various levels and approval of payment of compensation is accorded by the concerned District Collectors.